fyne-io/conf.fyne.io/index.md

 ## Location

-Fyne Conf 2023 will be hosted in Edinburgh, UK as well as online for virtual attendees.
+Fyne Conf 2023 was hosted in Edinburgh, UK as well as online for virtual attendees.

 ## Speakers